 Funding for the UJEMI+ initiative provided by a Science Centre for Learning and Teaching Development Grant (2014).

-Funding for the UJEMI-PEARLS initiative provided by a Science Centre for Learning and Teaching Development Grant (2015).
+Funding for the UJEMI-Perspectives (formally UJEMI Pearls) initiative provided by a Science Centre for Learning and Teaching Development Grant (2015).

 Funding for the UJEMI-methods initiative provided by a Teaching Learning Enhancement Fund Grant (2016).